-- 1. Select "PASS" in the upper window using the Up/Down arrow keys. - 2.
-Press SELECT to activate the first digit. - 3.
-Set the first digit using the Up/Down arrow keys. - 4.
+- 1. Select "PASS" in the upper window using the Up/Down arrow keys. - Press SELECT to activate the first digit. - Set the first digit using the Up/Down arrow keys. - 4.
 Press SELECT to advance to the next digit. - 5.
-Set the other password digits in the same manner.
+Set the other password digits in the same manner. - 6.
+Press ENTER to confirm your changes and to store your new setting, or press ESC to discard changes.